tinify/magento1-plugin/README.md

 Make your Magento 1 store faster by compressing your JPEG and PNG images.

-This plugin automatically optimizes your images by integrating with the popular image compression services TinyJPG and TinyPNG.
+This extension automatically optimizes your images by integrating with the popular image compression services TinyJPG and TinyPNG.

 Learn more about TinyJPG and TinyPNG at https://tinypng.com/.

 Do you use Magento 2?
-Install our Magento 2 plugin instead: https://packagist.org/packages/tinify/magento2
+Install the Magento 2 extension instead: https://packagist.org/packages/tinify/magento2

 ## How doest it work?